ErmannoF00/MNN/README.md

 # MemrisCrossbar
-Tentative approach to simulate an 'in-situ' training approach of a memristor crossbar neural network.
+Tentative approach to simulate an 'in-situ' training paradigm of a memristor crossbar neural network.

 To do ...